Admissions for Oxford University Postgraduate Study at Blackfriars

-Students also study for Certificates (such as PGCE) and Diplomas, and we welcome visiting students on a year’s secondment from graduate work in their own universities.
+Students also study for Post graduate Certificates (such as PGCE) and Diplomas, and we welcome visiting students on a year’s secondment from graduate work in their own universities.

 How to apply

 - Applicants must first have been accepted by a Department or Faculty of the University of Oxford before any college or permanent private hall may consider them.